dvstepanchuk/procamp_labs/kafkatask/README.md

 - to build the project run
 `mvn clean install`.
 "kafka-task-1.0-jar-with-dependencies.jar" will be created in "target" folder
-- put "kafka-task-1.0-jar-with-dependencies.jar" on master VM and execute it `java -jar kafka-task-1.0-jar-with-dependencies.jar`
+- put "kafka-task-1.0-jar-with-dependencies.jar" on master VM and execute `java -jar kafka-task-1.0-jar-with-dependencies.jar`